-Figure 26 - Recessed stop bar used where bus must turn right frequently
+Figure 22 - Recessed stop bar used where bus must turn right frequently

-- Incorporate SU-30.
-The largest frequent user (candidate design vehicle) of most local streets is a 30-foot delivery truck (SU-30). - If designing a segment of a designated emergency response route, use appropriate fire apparatus as the accommodated vehicle.
+- The largest frequent user (candidate design vehicle) of most local streets is a 30-foot delivery truck (SU-30).
+SU-30 vehicles have similar width and wheelbase to a school bus. - If designing a segment of a designated emergency response route, use appropriate fire apparatus as the accommodated vehicle.
 In some instances, truck selection might be determined by the fire trucks expected to use the route based on proximity to nearest fire stations.

-Table 6 summarizes likely design and accommodated vehicles by context and street type.
+Table 8 summarizes likely design and accommodated vehicles by context and street type.